jakub-g/gh-code-review-assistant/README.md

 If you're looking for the best dev environment:

-On Chrome, you can edit the file directly in Tampermonkey, and to put breakpoints, put `debugger` statements in the interesting code paths
+On Chrome, you can edit the file directly in Tampermonkey, and to put breakpoints, put `debugger` statements in the interesting code paths.
+Then open Chrome Dev Tools and debug like any standard JS file.

-On Firefox, it used to be for me it's been oldish Firefox (~23) + Greasemonkey + Firebug 1.x.
+On Firefox, I used to work with oldish Firefox (~23) + Greasemonkey + Firebug 1.x.
-This makes it possible to debug the script directly in Firebug - it does not work with newer Firefoxes.
+This makes it possible to debug the script directly in Firebug - last time I checked you can't debug like this in newer Firefoxes.

 What's that?
 ============